 - Local and toll-free numbers: Help customers and prospects reach your business without footing the bill for long-distance calls.

-- Reporting and analytics: Get insight into call and text volumes, the busiest hours of the week for phone communication, and more (Available on our Premium plan).
+- Reporting and analytics: Get insight into call and text volumes, the busiest hours of the week for phone communication, and more (Available on our Business plan).

 - Integration with business software: Leverage your current CRM and all the other tools you already use to conduct your business.